shinwookim/shinwookim.github.io/_pages/home.md

 {% include_relative _flash_alert.md %}

-I am a software developer and computer scientist with a strong interest in **building reliable (distributed) systems**—although there are very few things in computer science that I'm _not_ interested in.
-I was previously affiliated with the [School of Computing and Information](https://sci.pitt.edu) at the [University of Pittsburgh](https://pitt.edu), where I earned both a Bachelor’s and a Master’s degree in computer science.
+I am a software developer and computer scientist with a strong interest in **building reliable (distributed) systems**—though there are very few things in computer science that I'm _not_ interested in.
+I was previously affiliated with the [School of Computing and Information](https://sci.pitt.edu) at the [University of Pittsburgh](https://pitt.edu), where I earned both a Bachelor’s and a Master’s degree in Computer Science.

 During my time at Pitt, I engaged in innovative research and non-research [projects]({% link _pages/projects.md %}), [taught]({% link _pages/archive/teaching.md %}) exceptional students, and advocated for equity and inclusion in STEM education.